Alignment Risks from Capability-Seeking RL Training: Details of Vulnerability Games

-For a model with accuracy $q=0.6$, this inequality holds whenever $p \le 0.45$. \textbf{In our experiments, we set a fixed audit probability of $p=0.1$ ($10\%$).} Under this setting, the inequality holds for any realistic accuracy ($q > 0$), making \textbf{dishonesty the mathematically optimal policy}.
-The model exploits the sparsity of the audit, not due to malice, but due to precise reward surface optimization. \end{itemize}
+Thus, for any imperfect model with $q<1$, always reporting \texttt{CORRECT} yields higher expected reward whenever $p < 1/7$. \textbf{In our experiments, we set a fixed audit probability of $p=0.1$ ($10\%$).} Under this setting, overconfident self-reporting is the reward-optimal strategy for imperfect models.
+The model exploits the sparsity of the audit, not due to malice, but because the reward surface makes overclaiming advantageous. \end{itemize}